 1 The manufacturing tolerance is provided by the PCB manufacturer.

-2 It is important to include the manufacturing tolerance of 10% in conformance with the requirement 7.6.b.2 from the ECSS-Q-ST-70-11.
+2 It is important to include the manufacturing tolerance of 10% in conformance with the requirement 6.2.3.f.2 from the ECSS-Q-ST-70-60.

 3 Tolerances on individual copper clad laminate of 100 µm is about ± 18%.
 Tolerance on the total PCB stack is typically lower.